Mongolia Horse Trekking: Complete 2026 Steppe Guide

 You do not need to be an experienced rider, but you do need to be physically resilient.
 Spending 6–8 hours per day on a wooden saddle on a horse with a rough gait is genuinely demanding.
 Your legs, back, core, and shoulders will all hurt for the first three days.
 After that, your body adapts.
 Some preparation helps:

-• Stretching.
-Your hip flexors and inner thighs will be the first muscles to scream.
+- Stretching.
+Your hip flexors and inner thighs will be the first muscles to protest.
 Stretch them daily in the weeks before your trip.

 Mongolian horses are small (13–14 hands, roughly pony-sized), stocky, tough, and semi-wild.
 They are not trained to respond to subtle leg aids or rein cues like Western riding school horses.
 They respond to a combination of rein pulling, leg kicking, and the Mongolian verbal command “choo” (go).
 They can be stubborn, spooky, and willful.
 They can also be incredibly surefooted, tireless, and willing over terrain that would stop a larger horse.